14 Business card ideas for design inspiration.

 (true, false, all) true or false will limit to premium only or free only.

-12. Get creative with a combination of both horizontal and vertical layouts.
+12. Experiment with horizontal and vertical layouts.

 Collection ID